-- 10.1 All full-time faculty are assigned a primary instructional site upon hire. - 10.2 General Principles: This article deals with the permanent transfer of a faculty member from one assignment to another and the temporary reassignment or scheduling of a faculty member to teach one or more courses or assignments at a location other than at his/her primary instructional site.
-Neither permanent transfer, whether voluntary or administrative, nor temporary reassignment affects a faculty member's seniority status. - 10.3 Voluntary Permanent Transfer: When a vacant faculty position is authorized to be filled, qualified faculty members already employed by the District may request, in writing, a transfer from their current assignment into the vacant position within ten (10) business days of the internal announcement.
-For the purposes of this section, a business day is defined as any day, Monday through Friday, excluding District holidays. - 10.3.1 Any faculty member possessing a current FSA in the service area associated with the open position will be automatically granted transfer and/or reassignment to the open position. - 10.3.2 If more than one faculty member possessing a current FSA in the service area associated with the open position requests transfer and/or reassignment to the open position, the faculty member with highest seniority will be granted transfer and/or reassignment to the open position. - 10.3.3 If no faculty member possessing a current FSA in the service area associated with the open position requests reassignment and/or transfer, any tenured faculty member who meets the minimum qualifications for the open position as defined in Minimum Qualifications for Faculty and Administrators by California Community Colleges System Office but who does not possess a current FSA in the service area associated with the open position may apply for transfer and/or reassignment to the open position by submitting the following to the Office of Human Resources: - 10.3.3.1 A cover letter expressing interest in reassignment and/or transfer. - 10.3.3.2 Copies of academic transcripts. - 10.3.3.3 A current curriculum vitae.
+- 10.1 All full-time faculty are assigned a primary instructional site upon hire.
+Instructional sites are Eureka Campus (EKA), Del Norte Education Center (DN), Klamath-Trinity (KT), Pelican Bay State Prison (PBSP) and Pelican Bay State Prison/Del Norte (PBSP DN). - 10.2 General Principles: This article deals with the permanent transfer of a faculty member from one assignment to another and the temporary reassignment or scheduling of a faculty member to teach one or more courses or assignments at a location other than at their primary instructional site.
+Neither permanent transfer, whether voluntary or administrative, nor temporary reassignment affects a faculty member's seniority status. - 10.3 Voluntary Permanent Transfer to EKA, DN, and KT: When a vacant faculty position is authorized to be filled at EKA, DN, or KT, qualified faculty members already employed by the District may request, in writing, a transfer from their current assignment into the vacant position within ten (10) business days of the internal announcement.
+For the purposes of this section, a business day is defined as any day, Monday through Friday, excluding District holidays. - 10.3.1 Any faculty member possessing a current FSA in the service area associated with the open position will be automatically granted transfer and/or reassignment to the open position. - 10.3.2 If more than one faculty member possessing a current FSA in the service area associated with the open position requests transfer and/or reassignment to the open position, the faculty member with highest seniority will be granted transfer and/or reassignment to the open position. - 10.3.3 If no faculty member possessing a current FSA in the service area associated with the open position requests reassignment and/or transfer, any tenured faculty member who meets the minimum qualifications for the open position as defined in Minimum Qualifications for Faculty and Administrators by California Community Colleges System Office but who does not possess a current FSA in the service area associated with the open position may apply for transfer and or reassignment to the open position by submitting the following to the Office of Human Resources: - 10.3.3.1 A cover letter expressing interest in reassignment and/or transfer. - 10.3.3.2 Copies of academic transcripts.

+10.3.3.3 A current curriculum vitae.